-- Traditional Face Frame Style: The cabinet face is constructed of vertical "stiles" and horizontal "rails" that reinforce the cabinet structure and provide mounting support for doors and drawers.
+- Traditional Face Frame Cabinet Style: The traditional cabinet face is constructed of vertical "stiles" and horizontal "rails" that reinforce the cabinet structure and provide mounting support for doors and drawers.

-- Full Overlay: Doors and drawers are sized large enough to cover the cabinet face with only minimal clearances between them.
+- Full Overlay Cabinet: Cabinet doors and drawers are sized large enough to cover the cabinet face with only minimal clearances between them.

-- Full Inset: The doors are fitted into the face frame and are flush with the frame.
+- Full Inset Cabinet: Cabinet doors are fitted into the face frame and are flush with the frame.